+12 The applicants submitted a project application with requests for approval on 16 November 2020 that contained project planning for both the requested 7.8 GWh/h of FZK entry capacity and the 4.1 GWh/h of DZK entry capacity.

-- 13 The applicants submitted their project application to the ruling chamber for approval in writing on 7 October 2020. - The submitted project application is different in some respects to the draft that was the subject of consultation in summer.
+- 13 The submitted project application is different in some respects to the draft that was the subject of consultation in summer 2020.
 One example is that the technical studies now look at 47, rather than the previous 63, booking scenarios, each based on a different combination of capacity for which non-binding demand indications had been made.
-For each request, therefore, there are only 24 scenarios of combinations with requests at other market area borders, rather than the previous 32. - The costs of additional investments on the NEL east of the Achim shut-off station have been reduced from €870m to €665m and on the MIDAL from €2.7bn to €2.06bn. - The reference price used for the economic test was corrected from €3.78/(kWh/h)/a in the consultation document to €3.73/(kWh/h)/a for the THE market area owing to the REGENT 2021 Determination published by the Bundesnetzagentur on 11 September 2020. - 17 The project application contains in particular the following information:

-- 1. A list of the planned offer of bundled yearly capacity products attached an as annex to the project application submitted.1 - 2.
+For each request, therefore, there are only 24 scenarios of combinations with requests at other market area borders, rather than the previous 32. - 14 The costs of the planned measures on the NEL pipeline are also slightly less than in the consultation document, as are the estimated costs for the planned measures on the MIDAL pipeline, with the sum total of expected costs now put at around €2.8bn.
+Following the Bundesnetzagentur's issue of the REGENT determination on 11 September 2020, the applicants set a reference price of €3.73/(kWh/h)/a for the economic test. - 15 The project application contains in particular the following information: - 1.
+A list of the planned offer of bundled yearly capacity products attached an as annex to the project application submitted.1 - 2.
 Supplementary rules and conditions relating to the project - 3.
 A timeline for implementation - 4.
-The following information and parameters for the economic test - a. within the meaning of Article 22(1)(b) of Regulation (EU) 2017/459: the present values of the estimated increases in the allowed or target revenue of the transmission system operator associated with the incremental capacity included in the offer level.
-The table in Annex 4 to the project application shows different present values of between €427,866,734 and €900,621,218 for each conceivable booking scenario in conjunction with the incremental capacity in the offer level. - b. within the meaning of Article 25(1)(a) of Regulation (EU) 2017/459: the estimated reference price of €3.73/(kWh/h)/a for a product of firm, freely allocable capacity (FZK). - c. within the meaning of Article 22(1)(c) of Regulation (EU) 2017/459: the f-factors of 0.70 to 0.86 for each conceivable booking scenario (see Annex 4 of the project application). - d. within the meaning of Article 22(1)(a) of Regulation (EU) 2017/459: the mandatory minimum premiums of between €6.97/(kWh/h)/a and €32.50/(kWh/h)/a for each conceivable booking scenario (see Annex 4 of the project application). - e. within the meaning of Article 22(1)(a) of Regulation (EU) 2017/459: the present values of binding commitments of network users used as a basis for calculation for contracting capacity.
-The calculation tools included as annexes to the project application give present values of between €299,506,714 and €774,534,248 for each conceivable booking scenario in conjunction with the incremental capacity included in the offer level. - For further details, reference is made to the project application (Annex 1 of this Decision), in particular with regard to the additional network expansion needed, the cost estimates used as a basis to form the present value and the approaches taken to the f-factor. - (5) Completeness check, requests for additional information information by the ruling chamber, the applicants expanded or provided further detail on some of the underlying parameters of the economic test, the assumptions about the different booking scenarios, the offer level and the SRCs in the period between October 2020 and March 2021.
-The applicants and other TSOs then made changes to this project and other incremental capacity projects related to this project:
+The following information and parameters for the economic test - a. within the meaning of Article 22(1)(b) of Regulation (EU) 2017/459: the present value of the estimated increase in the allowed or target revenue of the transmission system operator associated with the incremental capacity included in the offer level.
+The table in Annex 4 to the project application shows different present values of between €380,723,625 and €695,533,476 for each conceivable booking scenario in conjunction with the incremental capacity in the offer level. - within the meaning of Article 25(1)(a) of Regulation (EU) 2017/459: the estimated reference price of €3.73/(kWh/h)/a for a product of firm, freely allocable capacity (FZK). - c. within the meaning of Article 22(1)(c) of Regulation (EU) 2017/459: the f-factors of 0.52 to 0.61 for each conceivable booking scenario (see Annex 4 of the project application).

-19 The ruling chamber first checked the project application in the version dated 7 October 2020 for completeness.
-Following various conversations with the applicants and requests for additional

-1 The offer level given there was later amended (see Annex 2 of this Decision).
+&lt;sup>1 The offer level given there was later amended (see Annex 2 of this Decision).
 Further details are provided below in this Decision.